chaos-polymtl/lethe/doc/source/theory/unresolved_cfd-dem/unresolved_cfd-dem.rst

 * :math:`\mathbf{f}_{\nabla p,i}` is the force due to the pressure gradient;
 * :math:`\mathbf{f}_{\nabla \cdot \tau,i}` is the force due to the shear stress;
 * :math:`\mathbf{f}_{d,i}` is the drag force;
-* :math:`\mathbf{f}_{Ar,i}` is the buoyant (Archimedes) force;
+* :math:`\mathbf{f}_{Ar,i}` is the buoyancy (Archimedes) force;
 * :math:`\mathbf{f}_{g,i}` is the force due to gravity;
 * :math:`\mathbf{f}''_{i}` are the remaining forces, including virtual mass, Basset, Lift, and Magnus (currently not implemented in Lethe).

 .. note::
     Since pressure in Lethe does not account for the hydrostatic pressure, i.e., the gravity term is not taken into account in the Navier-Stokes equations (see :doc:`../fluid_dynamics/navier-stokes`), we explicitly insert :math:`\mathbf{f}_{Ar,i}` in :math:`\mathbf{f}_{pf,i}`.

-In unresolved CFD-DEM drag is calculated using correlations (frequently called drag models).
+In unresolved CFD-DEM, drag is calculated using correlations (frequently called drag models).
 The drag models implemented in Lethe are described in the `unresolved CFD-DEM parameters guide <https://lethe-cfd.github.io/lethe/parameters/unresolved_cfd-dem/cfd_dem.html>`_.

 Volume Average Navier-Stokes
 -----------------------------

-Since we represent the fluid at a meso-scale, the quantities calculated for the subdomains are averages among its volume.
-Additionally, as the volume of fluid is a fraction of the subdomain, the porosity (or void fraction) is taken into account.
+Since we represent the fluid at a meso-scale, the quantities calculated for the cells are averages among its volume.
+Additionally, as the volume of fluid is a fraction of the cell, the porosity (or void fraction) is taken into account.
 To do this, we apply the Volume Average Navier-Stokes (VANS) equations to represent the fluid phase.
 Mainly, the VANS equations are presented in two different formulations, so called Model A (or Set II) and Model B (or Set I).

-For both models, considering incompressible fluid, the continuity is:
+Considering an incompressible flow, the continuity equation for both models is:

 .. math::
     \frac{\partial \varepsilon_f}{\partial t} + \nabla \cdot \left ( \varepsilon_f \mathbf{u} \right ) = 0